ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 	•	Correlation & Regression: Explored the relationship between sepal length and petal length using statistical techniques.

-Day 4: Finding and Exploring a New Dataset for Analysis
+Day 4
-Motivation: I wanted to practice dataset selection and exploratory analysis by working with a dataset of my choice.
+Finding and Exploring a New Dataset for Analysis: I wanted to practice dataset selection and exploratory analysis by working with a dataset of my choice.
 Steps:
 	•	Researched and selected a dataset with at least 1,000 rows.
 	•	Examined its structure, features, and relevance.
 	•	Documented insights on why I chose the dataset and how it helps in learning data analysis concepts.

-Day 5: Data Preprocessing and Feature Selection
+Day 5
-Motivation: Data preprocessing is crucial for building effective machine learning models.
+Data Preprocessing and Feature Selection: Data preprocessing is crucial for building effective machine learning models.
 I practiced handling missing values, scaling, outlier detection, and feature selection techniques.
 Steps:
 	•	Handling Missing Values: Identified and imputed missing data using appropriate techniques (mean, median, mode, or predictive modeling).
 	•	Scaling Data: Applied Z-score standardization and Min-Max normalization to numerical features.